vedant-agarwal-08/vedant-agarwal-08/README.md

 ## 🙋‍♂️ About Me

-- 🔭 I’m currently working on *frontend projects.*
+- 🔭 I’m currently working on *frontend projects and backend projects.*

-- 🌱 I’m currently learning *JavaScript*
+- 🌱 I’m currently learning *React*

-- 👯 I’m looking to collaborate on *HTML AND CSS*
+- 👯 I’m looking to collaborate on *HTML,CSS AND JAVASCRIPT*

 - 💬 Ask me about *Web development*

 - 📫 How to reach me *kanhavedant02@gmail.com*

-- ❤️ I love playing guitar,cricket,football and love doing programming
+- ❤️ I love playing guitar,cricket,football and programming

 - ⚡ I am a U-19 cricket player and district badminton player